sandeshkatakam/sandeshkatakam.github.io/_posts/2022-02-09-TensorFlow-Fundamentals.md

-7. Find the min and max values of the tensor you created in 6.
+  Find the min and max values of the tensor you created above

 ```python